knowerlittle/UOI/README.md

 ## How it works
 - Users sign up to create and keep track of IOUs
 - A new IOU is created by clicking on the `create IOU` Icon at the bottom right of the screen and filling in the form
-- Once the IOU is created an initial e-mail is sent to the contact provided
+- Once the IOU is created an initial email is sent to the contact provided
 - The email sent out lists the name of the sender, the event, and the amount of money owed
 - Once the recipient accepts the IOU, **the spamming happens**
 - Emails are sent out to get payment